 Register to vote

-Register to vote (GOV.UK)
+Apply to register to vote (GOV.UK)

 The easiest way to apply to register is online at GOV.UK: register to vote (external website).
 You will need your National Insurance number to hand to register.